 I’m almost ashamed to admit last weekend was the first time I’ve ever been camping in my entire life.
 Despite my inexperience as a camper, I did walk away with a few brilliant camping hacks that I believe are worth sharing with others.
-Most of these camping hacks are so simple and inexpensive that anyone can and should implement them on their next camping trip.
+Most of these frugal camping hacks are so simple and inexpensive that anyone can and should implement them on their next camping trip.
 I stumbled upon some of them nearly by accident.

-*This post may contain affiliate links.
+*This post contains affiliate links.

 You may be wondering how I, a complete redneck living in a world where I am surrounded by other rednecks, managed to make it nearly four decades on this earth without camping.
 I mean, we butcher our own meat with our own hands here at The House That Never Slumbers (

 My mom grew up camping all over the country.
 It was the only vacation her family could afford.
 She’s stayed in a lot of different state parks and campgrounds.
 She has fond memories of it, but we never camped while I was growing up.
 My dad isn’t much of the camping type.
 He’s always worked in a hot factory all day in a job with a lot of lifting and so on.

 We explored the woods while my parents chopped wood for our wood stove.
 We built fires, lots of fires, at ages when most people would have considered us way too young to play with matches.
 We did all of this barefoot and sometimes in our underwear because we lived in the country, and no one expected kids to wear clothing then.
 My mom claims my sister never wore any clothes until she went to school.
 The worst thing about school though was wearing shoes.
 The shoes were always there choking my feet when summer had ended.

 A desire to go camping somewhere never crossed my mind as a kid though, probably because anything people do while camping was something we could do at home on any given day on our own land.
 I did attempt to sleep in a tent outside approximately 716 times during the few weeks that my cousins would visit every summer.
-This always sounded like a great idea until it was dark, and late, and our parents were inside the house, and we had to use the bathroom, and mosquitoes started making that annoying buzzy sound in our ears.
+This always sounded like a great idea until it was dark, and late, and cold in the tent, and our parents were inside the house, and we had to use the bathroom, and mosquitoes started making that annoying buzzy sound in our ears.
 Someone would inevitably hear a noise or see a shadow that seemed scary.
-Usually after getting bats and make-shift weapons to protect ourselves, we still gave up after a few hours of trying to be brave.
+Usually, after getting bats and make-shift weapons to protect ourselves, we still gave up after a few hours of trying to be brave.

-We had decided to camp for a weekend with RiflemanDad’s siblings and cousin and their families.
-His family grew up camping at a certain campground in far Northern Indiana.
-We called early in June to get our reservations to camp the last week of July.
-Shortly after making the reservations, we stumbled upon a cheap pop-up camper on a local rummage site.
-We knew it needed some work, but we had most of the summer to get that under control, so we bought it.
-We ordered the parts we would need right away.
-We waited, and we waited, and we waited some more.
 Some of the parts came the Saturday before the trip.
-Since the parts were needed to make the pop up camper raise and lower, we couldn’t really do any cleaning or work fixing up the camper until about Tuesday of the week we were leaving on Friday morning.
+Since the parts were needed to make the pop-up camper raise and lower, we couldn’t really do any cleaning or work fixing up the camper until about Tuesday of the week we were leaving on Friday morning.
 This made the situation a little frantic and it involved some pretty serious redneck engineering on the part of RiflemanDad, but by Friday, we had a camper that was at least as hospitable as a tent.

 Camping Hack #1 – Metal Rings

 Regardless of what you call them, they are quite handy.
 I used them to clip a bunch of hair elastics to a handle on the camper cabinets.
 I had one ring of hair elastics and one ring of large rubber bands.
-At home I normally use a carabiner clip to hold hair elastics in the bathroom, but I actually think these rings are more functional.
+At home, I normally use a carabiner clip to hold hair elastics in the bathroom, but I actually think these rings are more functional.
 They are thinner, so they can fit into places a thicker carabiner might not.
 It was also easier to take the elastics off these rings.